 1. Prepare for payroll

-You may want to set up a payroll bank account to keep your business transactions separate from your payroll transactions.
-Your payroll bank account will be used to pay your employees and hold funds for taxes, deductions, and other payroll-related items.
-You might need to set up a direct deposit with your bank for paying employees into their bank accounts (if this is the method of payment you agreed on).
+You might consider opening a separate bank account for your payroll if you want to maintain track of your business activities in a manner that is distinct from your payroll transactions.
+Paying your employees and storing funds for taxes, deductions, and other payroll-related expenses will both be handled through the bank account that you have designated as your payroll account.
+When paying staff, you might need to set up direct deposits with your bank so that the money goes directly into their accounts (if this is the method of payment you agreed on).

 2. Calculate employee pay

 You are responsible for determining the total gross pay for each of your staff members.
 The complete amount of money that is owed to an employee for the pay period according to the terms of their contract is referred to as the employee’s gross pay.
 In addition to that, it incorporates holiday pay and payment for overtime worked on public holidays.
 The employees won’t actually receive their full gross compensation because deductions will be taken out before they are paid.
 This is something that, with the right payroll software, can be done automatically.
 If you have wage workers, it will even take care of the requests for time off and the time sheets.

 3. Calculate pre-tax deductions